The Construction of Space Shuttle Launch Complex 39-B

 Well, duh.

-Except that when I'm looking in, looking into my Mirror Self...
+Except that when I'm looking in, looking in to my Mirror Self...

 Those left and right shoulders did not switch places, even though, clearly, I'm looking right back out at me, and...